Doug Polk’s Biography

 PokerStars: WCGRider

-After Black Friday, when online poker was banned in the USA, Polk started thinking to change his profession or to finish the studies he had left before, but as a result, Doug decided to move from Las Vegas to Vancouver (Canada) and began to live “between two houses”.
+After Black Friday, when online poker was banned in the USA, Polk started thinking about changing his profession or finishing the studies he had left before.
+But as a result, Doug decided to move from Las Vegas to Vancouver (Canada) and began to live “between two houses”.

 In addition to playing poker, he is engaged in coaching activities at his own training site.
 Douglas Polk actively streams his game on Twitch and makes videos on YouTube (often these videos include hand analysis from popular poker tournaments and shows).